palakkgupta/palakkgupta/README.md

 ### Hi there 👋
 A little more about me.......
-- 🔭 I’m currently working on Projects based on Data Science.
+- 🔭 I’m currently working as Software Engineer in Airtel International LLP.
-- 🌱 I’m currently learning Data Science and Analytics.
+- 🌱 I’m currently using Spring Boot and Java as the primary development framework.
 - 👯 I’m looking to collaborate on Open Source Projects.
-- 🤔 I’m looking for help with Machine Learning and AI.
-- 💬 Ask me about any query regarding Python and Data Science
+- 💬 Ask me about any query regarding Spring and Java.
 - 📫 How to reach me: palak999g@gmail.com
 - ⚡ Fun fact: learning gets easier when done with more people